IngoA-1848613/enhaced-react-tool/README.md

-# enhanced-react-tool
+# enhanced-react
-A tool that helps you develop enhanced React components.
+A set of enhanced React components.